HarsukritP/havn/docs/ui-enhancement-summary.md

-# SpotSave UI/UX Enhancement Summary
+# Havn UI/UX Enhancement Summary

 ## Overview

-This document summarizes the UI/UX enhancements added to SpotSave to ensure production-grade polish comparable to shadcn/ui or Aceternity UI.
+This document summarizes the UI/UX enhancements added to Havn to ensure production-grade polish comparable to shadcn/ui or Aceternity UI.

 ---